massimo-filippi/mikrotik/README.md

 Using Winbox / Web admin (if you are familiar with command line, you already know how to do it :)
 - Go to *System / Scripts, Add new*
-- Name it, ie. "MessageToSlack", select required policies (if you are lazy like me, select all boxes)
+- Name it, ie. "Message To Slack", select required policies (if you are lazy like me, select all boxes)
 - Paste source code to *Source* field
 - Edit variables *botname* and *token* in section *Set variables* regarding your needs
 - Save script